CrazyLazy-Terren/imagecrop/readme.md

 The package is from my website, [ImageCrop](https://www.crazylazy.xyz/apps/imagecrop?from=github), and is designed to help developers quickly build an image cropping interface in React.

-Its interface is as intuitive as those of other desktop-level image editing tools.
+Its interface is as intuitive as those desktop-level image editing tools.

 ![demo](/demo.gif)